GSORB-SLAM: Gaussian Splatting SLAM benefits from ORB features and Transmittance information: EXPERIMENT

-\textbf{Metrics.} For measuring RGB rendering performance we use PSNR(dB), SSIM and LPIPS.
-For camera pose estimation tracking we use the average absolute trajectory error (ATE RMSE [cm])~\cite{ate}.
-The \textbf{{best}} results will be highlighted in red, while the \textbf{{second-best}} will be highlighted in blue.
-The result is the average of six times data.
+\textbf{Metrics.} To measure RGB rendering performance, we utilize PSNR (dB), SSIM, and LPIPS.
+For camera pose estimation tracking, we employ the average absolute trajectory error (ATE RMSE [cm])~\cite{ate}.
+The \textbf{{best}} results will be highlighted in red, while the \textbf{{second-best}} results will be highlighted in blue.
+The results represent the average of five trials.